PaperArena: An Evaluation Benchmark for Tool-Augmented Agentic Reasoning on Scientific Literature: Introduction

 \section{Introduction}

-With the web-scale scientific literature continually expanding, researchers are increasingly challenged by information overload and declining efficiency~\cite{houssard2024gerontocratization, bollacker2002discovering, zhang2025chain}.
-As shown in Figure~\ref{fig:fig_1}, this stems largely from the need to search across numerous papers and synthesize diverse and heterogeneous content such as text, charts, and pseudocode~\cite{kononova2021opportunities, katz2024knowledge}.
-In response to this challenge, a growing trend is to use LLM-based agents to assist researchers with their knowledge-intensive tasks that typically require navigating and reasoning on this vast literature corpus~\cite{gao2025tooluniverse}.
+With the large-scale scientific literature continually expanding, researchers are increasingly challenged by information overload~\cite{houssard2024gerontocratization,bollacker2002discovering}.
+As shown in Figure~\ref{fig:fig_1}, addressing an authentic research question is a cognitively demanding task that requires researchers to formulate plans, leverage tools, and interact with heterogeneous content across multiple papers~\cite{kononova2021opportunities,katz2024knowledge}.
+In response to this challenge, a growing trend is to use LLM-based agents to automate these complex workflows~\cite{gao2025tooluniverse,zhang2025chain}.

 Despite this potential, progress in LLM-based agents for scientific research remains limited.
-A primary obstacle is the lack of a benchmark and an evaluation platform designed to assess agents' ability to address complex real-world research questions, which usually involve cross-document reasoning and coordinated tool usage.
-As shown in Table~\ref{tab:tab_1}, existing benchmarks such as PubMedQA~\cite{jin2019pubmedqa} and SPIQA~\cite{pramanick2024spiqa} focus on question answering (QA) over scientific documents, but they typically restrict tasks to single-paragraph, single-modality settings, such as explaining a concept from a paragraph or extracting a value from a figure.
-However, modern advanced LLMs can often solve these directly using their inherent capabilities without tool invocation, offering limited challenge to tool-augmented agents~\cite{zhou2025benchmarking, li2025llms, cheng2025survey}.
-Meanwhile, although recent efforts such as ReAct~\cite{yao2023react} and ToolLLM~\cite{qin2023toolllm} begin to explore the tool-use capabilities of agents, they lack the specific adaptations of navigating and reasoning on scientific literature.
+A primary obstacle is the lack of a benchmark designed to evaluate agents in addressing complex authentic research questions.
+As shown in Table~\ref{tab:tab_1}, existing benchmarks on scientific literature are often limited to localized tasks such as explaining a concept from a single paragraph or extracting a specific value from a chart~\cite{jin2019pubmedqa, pramanick2024spiqa}.
+However, these overly simplified tasks are often solvable by the inherent capabilities of modern LLMs alone, failing to provide a sufficiently challenging testbed for evaluating the tool-augmented reasoning capabilities of advanced agents~\cite{yao2023react,cheng2025survey,li2025llms}.

-To bridge these gaps, we undertake the pioneering work of constructing a comprehensive benchmark and evaluation platform for LLM-based agents reasoning on scientific literature.
-This endeavor is challenging for several reasons.
-First, constructing the benchmark itself is a non-trivial task.
-It requires synthesize information across multiple papers, resolve inter-document citations through fine-grained search, and integrate heterogeneous modalities using specialized parsing tools.
-Second, building the evaluation platform necessitates implementing a dedicated toolset for scientific research and designing core agent execution mechanisms for planning, interaction with tools, long-context management, and reflection.
-Finally, a meaningful evaluation must extend beyond the correctness of the final answer.
-It must also assess the underlying reasoning process, including the efficiency and rationality of tool usage throughout the agent's entire reasoning trace.